matrix-org/matrix-spec-proposals/specification/modules/voip_events.rst

 This module outlines how two users in a room can set up a Voice over IP (VoIP) call to each other.
 Voice and video calls are built upon the WebRTC 1.0 standard.
 Call signalling is achieved by sending `message events`_ to the room.
+In this version of the spec, only two-party communication is supported (e.g. between two peers, or between a peer and a multi-point conferencing unit).
-As a result, this means that clients MUST only send call events to rooms with exactly two participants as currently the WebRTC standard is based around two-party communication.
+This means that clients MUST only send call events to rooms with exactly two participants.

 .. _message events: `sect:events`_